olimorris/pyscoutfm/README.md

 ## :video_game: Generating a Scout Report

-Let's skip the full usage of the tool and quickly generate a scouting report from the command line.
+To it simple, let's quickly generate a scouting report from the command line.

 1. Firstly, and for reference, to see a list of the commands and options available to you at any step of the way with PyScoutFM, append `--help` to a command: